Delhi: Climate

-Delhi features a dry-winter humid subtropical climate (Köppen Cwa) bordering a hot semi-arid climate (Köppen BSh).
-The warm season lasts from 21 March to 15 June with an average daily high temperature above 39 C. The hottest day of the year is 27 May, with an average high of 42 C and low of 27 C. The cold season lasts from 26 November to 9 February with an average daily high temperature below 20 C. The coldest day of the year is usually witnessed between 16-20 January, with an average low of 6.9 C and high of 19.3 C. In early March, the wind direction changes from north-westerly to south-westerly.
-From April to October the weather is hot.
+Delhi features a dry winter humid subtropical climate (Köppen Cwa) bordering a hot semi-arid climate (Köppen BSh).
+The warm season lasts from 21 March to 15 June with an average daily high temperature above 39 C. The hottest day of the year is usually in late May, with an average high of 42 C and a low of 27 C. The cold season lasts from 26 November to 9 February with an average daily high temperature below 20 C. The coldest day of the year is usually in January, with an average low of 6.9 C and a high of 19.3 C. In early March, the wind direction changes from north-westerly to south-westerly.
+From April to October, the weather is hot.
 The monsoon arrives at the end of June, along with an increase in humidity.
-The brief, mild winter starts in late November, peaks in January and heavy fog often occurs.
+The brief, mild winter starts in late November, peaks in January, and heavy fog often occurs.
+Delhi receives an average annual precipitation of 774.4 mm.